Lessons in Removal

 to read—you’re going to need

-.
+to see this.
 And so I looked too.

 Wanted to be somewhere, anywhere else